 ANGARI Deep Dive has curated news, stories and features that are important for scientists, students, the public, our sponsors and stakeholders.

-The green heron is a small species heron that has a distinct velvet-green colored back and is normally found standing on the water's edge.
+The green heron is a small species of heron that has a distinct velvet-green colored back and is normally found standing on the water's edge.

 The queen conch is a large marine gastropod that is known for its pink-lipped shell.
 You can commonly find them in the seagrass beds and on the sandy sea floor.